-The Group´s fleet is the largest asset in the balance sheet and the core operating resource.
-The fleet at the end of 2013 comprised a total of 37 aircraft, of which 26 were owned by the Company.
+Icelandair Group´s fleet comprised at the end of December 2015 a total of 43 aircraft, of which 35 were owned by the Company.

 |Aircraft type||Icelandair||Cargo||Loftleiðir||Air Iceland||Group fleet|

 The new aircraft will enlarge the fleet and improve both flexibility and the potential for further growth.
 Their range will permit them to fly to destinations in North America and Europe, opening new possibilities for increased flight frequency and an increased number of destinations, particularly in the wintertime, which will reduce the seasonal fluctuations in the Company's operations.
-The commitment resulting from the confirmed orders, according to Boeing's list prices, amounts to USD 1.6 billion.
+The commitment resulting from the confirmed orders, according to Boeing's list prices, is valued at USD 1.6 billion when the agreement was finalized.
 The actual purchase price has not been disclosed.